clydewatts1/pands-project/README.md

 ### File : iris.data file format

-The iris dataset is a tiny dataset which is used for projects , such as this one .
-As well as classification , neural networks , machine learning (ML) projects and data analysis.
+The iris dataset is a tiny dataset which is used for projects , this one included.
+The iris dataset consists of 4 features ( properties) and 1 target .
+The 4 features are the petal length and width , and the sepal length and width ( no idea what a sepal is).
+The target is the iris flower type , setosa, versicolor or virginica.
+There is a sample of 50 of each flower species ( target).
+The features are all measured in cm , and the target is a varchar string of the species.

 | Attribute Name | Type    | Description                                                                 |